Morus rubra: Cultivation

+There have been other selections of black-colored mulberries discovered in the United States with probable M. rubra parentage (Collier, Shangri La, Wellington, etc.).

 Climatic and soil requirements

 Mulberry grows in various climatic conditions and can be found in climates between temperate and tropical.
-Red mulberry plants require a total annual rainfall of 1,000–2,000 mm and are adapted to altitudes of up to 800 msl.
-The native environment of red mulberry most often consists of moist forests, thickets on the floodplains, moist hillsides and river valleys.
+Red mulberry plants require a total annual rainfall of 1,000–2,000 mm and are adapted to altitudes of up to 800 m.
+The native environment of red mulberry most often consists of moist forests, thickets on floodplains, moist hillsides and river banks.

 It can tolerate short periods of flooding and can tolerate temperatures as low as -36 C. Optimal growing temperatures are between 24 and 28 C. At least 140 frost free days a year are required.

 Normally, the tree grows in full sun, but growth is also possible in partial shading.
 Red mulberry is also drought tolerant.

 In its native habitat red mulberry grows in mesic hardwood forests in moist soils, although they can be found in many different moist soils.
 Such soils include inceptisols, alfisols, spodosols and ultisols.
 The plants prefer deep, well drained soils that range from loamy to clayey and have a high moisture-holding capacity.
 A soil pH of 5-7 is optimal.

 Yield

 Mulberries yield wood for timber, with an average 10–15 m height and diameter of 50 cm.
-The timber volume is 0.962 m³ to 1.435 m³.
+The timber volume is 0.962 m^{3} to 1.435 m^{3}.

-Mulberry wood has the same quality as oak, which can be sold for 90-150 euro per m3.
-Nevertheless, to achieve a quantity of 1m3, we should have to take down the whole tree, which can be counterproductive in the case of fruit production.

-Nevertheless, the wood from the trimming can still be used as firewood and the biggest parts for furniture or turned objects.
-An additional yield of 8–12 tons/acre/year (20–30 tons/hectare/year) can be achieved with the littler parts and the leaves which serve as forage.

 Only 2 to 3 years after whip cultivar plantation, the tree should already start to fruit.
-The yields of fruits should reach 3 to 5 kg (per tree per year) on the first years until 300 kg for a mature tree.
+The yields of fruits should reach 3–5 kg (per tree per year) during the first years until 300 kg for a mature tree.